ChrstphrHll/npc_gen/students/Mateos Elanil.md

 # Mateos Elanil
 ---
 ### Description
-- Halfling Rouge from Beleriand
+- Halfling Rouge from Verdain
 - 2nd year Exploration student in Fiesn
-- short straight grey hair that's plain, Amber eyes, and Dark Tan skin
+- shoulder length frizzy brunette hair that's plain, Amber eyes, and Dark Tan skin
 - Is Understanding and Neglectful, and has Gratitude as their ideal

 ### Organizations